- What about shipping?

 Q: Which carrier for international?

-A: UPS is our default carrier, but for some items/countries we may also offer US Postal Service Express Mail International as an alternative.
-Sorry, but we do not offer Priority Mail International or First Class International.
+A: UPS is our default carrier, but for some items/countries we may offer US Postal Service Express Mail International as a less expensive option.

 Q: What about duty/taxes?